Spritekin/csv2psql/README.md

 --append_sql Indicates that stdin is reading in text to send straight to post gres

+--new_table_name=text Expected to be used with --dump , change old tablename to new_table_name

 environment variables:
 CSV2PSQL_SCHEMA      default value for --schema CSV2PSQL_ROLE        default value for --role